Azure/iot-operations-sdks/.github/copilot-instructions.md

 The SDKs are available in the Rust, .NET and Go programming languages.

-The SDKs interact with Azure IoT Operations.
+Edge applications will target Azure IoT Operations.

 The .NET NuGet packages are available in https://pkgs.dev.azure.com/azure-iot-sdks/iot-operations/_packaging/preview/nuget/v3/index.json.